About NCQP

 First licensed in 1983 as KB4GDV.
 Soon after obtaining my novice license field day rolled around, the old timers of the Alamance ARC coerced myself and another new novice into operating the 40 meter CW station...Wow, what a trip!
 I have been in love with CW ever since.

-Glad to be serving as Awards Mananger again for the NCQP.
+Glad to be serving as Vice Chairman for the NCQP.

 My newest passion is motorcycle riding, in August of 2015 I bought my first bike.
 I have been enjoying the wind in my face and saving a ton of gas money!